wso2/docs-is/en/includes/concepts/workforce-iam.md

 ## Enable self-care account management capabilities for your workforce

-Let your workforce manage their profiles, protect their accounts, and handle recovery on their own.
-Asgardeo offers all the required self-management features for your application out of the box, your application can be integrated with Asgardeo user self-care portal components with your own branding.
+Let your workforce manage their profiles, protect their accounts, and handle recovery on their own. {{product_name}} offers all the required self-management features for your application out of the box, your application can be integrated with {{product_name}} user self-care portal components with your own branding.

 Add self-manage features for your application users: